 Here are the trajectories, sorted most common first:

 At the top, we see the purple and medium blue of winner Ed Lee and runner-up John Avalos.
 A first choice of either of those two counted for them all the way through.
 Next is the bright cyan of Dennis Herrera, dark blue for David Chiu, cream for Leland Yee, and so on.
 To decode the colors, click through to the large version, which has labels for the major candidates.

 The same trajectories, grouped by first choice:

 The bars along the left side show the initial preference by candidate.
-And… Newsflash!
-San Francisco isn’t completely colorblind; note the flow of votes along ethnic channels, especially from Herrera to Avalos and Chiu to Lee.
+Newsflash: San Francisco isn’t completely colorblind… note the flow of votes along ethnic channels, especially from Herrera to Avalos and Chiu to Lee.

-To the right, we see Lee over Avalos, and large slug of dark gray, representing the trajectories which had no choices left in the race.
+On the right margin, we see Lee over Avalos, and large slug of dark gray, representing the trajectories which had no choices left in the race.
 These exhausted ballots – 27% of the total cast – ended up not counting.
 That being said, in a sixteen candidate torture test, ranked choice voting trounces the traditional plurality system, which would have degenerated into a government-sponsored festival of wasted votes.

 Nevertheless, the “27% exhausted” figure bothers me, so I have to ask:

 Is there a fairer way to deal with the insane variety of San Francisco politics?
 A ranked choice primary to narrow the field, followed by a ranked choice runoff?